 When Can We Trust Our Intuition?

-While are intuition is often right, it also leads us astray.
+While our intuition is often right, it also leads us astray.
 Without consciously realizing it we place a high confidence in our intuition.
 And why wouldn’t we?
 It’s right far more often than it’s wrong.
 But confidence is a poor proxy for correctness and often means that when you’re wrong, you’re really wrong.
-Luckily there are situations where our intuition is more like to be right than others.
+Luckily there are situations where our intuition is more likely to be right than others.

 Our intuition is more often right if:

 - The environment is unchanging or slow to change.
 Complex adaptive systems are poor places to develop intuition.

 - We have a large sample size.
 That is., we get a lot of practice.